 - The significance of body language and eye contact

-You will be given an African name, learn an African greeting with the appropriate handshake, and learn basic phrases in one of the nine official indigenous languages.
+You will be given an African name, learn an African greeting with the appropriate handshake, and learn basic phrases in one of the indigenous languages.

 To round off the visit, your hosts will teach you one or two African songs complete with dance steps.